Database Monitoring Data Collected

-The Database Monitoring Agent obfuscates all query bind parameters sent to the Datadog intake.
-Thus passwords, PII (Personally identifiable information), and other potentially sensitive information stored in your database will not be viewable in query metrics, query samples, or explain plans.
+Because Database Monitoring Agent normalizes queries, it obfuscates all query bind parameters sent to the Datadog intake.
+Thus, passwords, PII (Personally identifiable information), and other potentially sensitive information stored in your database are not viewable in query metrics, query samples, or explain plans.

 However, there are some common sources of data risks:

 If table names, column names, indexes, database names, or any other schema contain sensitive information, these data are not obfuscated.
 It is uncommon that database schema are considered sensitive, but be advised that obfuscation is not applied to these data types.

 If you are sending logs to Datadog from your database, be aware that some logs can contain the full SQL query text including query bind parameters.
 Review and apply log security rules consistent with your organization’s requirements.

 SQL query comments may be collected by the Agent and sent to Datadog without passing through obfuscation.
 SQL query comments generally do not contain sensitive data, but comments extracted from the query SQL will not pass through obfuscation.

 Datadog Database Monitoring collects per-query metrics for the top 200 normalized queries measured by their total time spent executing on the host.
 This limit is applied only to each collection interval (10 seconds by default), so the total number of tracked queries can exceed the configured limit over longer periods of time.